 A better way to fill that first minute is to list the points that you will discuss in your speech.
 This goes back to the "tell them what you are going to tell them" in the introductory paragraph of your speech.

 You have just outlined your entire speech and the judges know it.
 Now stick to these points and watch the speech flow like you have worked on it for months.
-More to come...here's part 2
+We continue this discussion in part 2